The History of Mykonos

 A Historical Tour of Mykonos

-The Greek island of Mykonos is one of the most popular tourist destinations of the Cyclades islands in the Aegean Sea.
-Tourists are attracted to its beautiful coast, vibrant nightlife, traditional Greek cuisine, and historical archaeological sites and architecture.
+The Greek island of Mykonos is one of the most popular paradise holiday destinations of the Cyclades islands in the Aegean Sea.
+Tourists are attracted to its beautiful coast, gorgeous beaches of golden sand, vibrant sophisticated nightlife, traditional Greek cuisine, and historical archaeological sites and architecture.
 The later reveal its amazing history, rising and falling as an economic powerhouse and trade centre dominated and defended by various rulers.
-This article explores the history to assist you in your tour of Mykonos.
+This article explores the history of this paradise Greek island to assist you in your Mykonos holiday.

 Mythology & Ancient Times